 RELATED: 4 Secret Tips to the Perfect Tailgating Party (Video)

-When I tackle gatherings like this, I like to also set up snack and drink stations where my friends and family can easily gravitate to while still being able to watch the game.
+—Set up stations.
+When tackling gatherings like tailgating, set up snack and drink stations where your friends and family can easily gravitate to while still being able to watch the game.

-But, if you don’t have space galore, then you can divvy what space you do have into smaller sections on a counter or kitchen island and serve up your offerings that way.
+—Make use of available flat surfaces.
+But, if you don’t have space galore, then you can divvy what space you do have into smaller sections on a portable table, tailgate or even a car hood.
+Just be sure to cover all surfaces with tablecloths or coverings to protect surfaces from hot and wet items.

 Super Bowl Party Decor Tips – Simply Preet